 Topics covered include: Anatomy, Physiology, Safe therapeutic exercise, Use of breathing, Chanting, Yoga Nidra, Props and Adapting Postures for different conditions and ailments.

-Fees: The course fees are £550.
-Secure your place with a deposit £165 (subject to acceptance onto the course).
+Fees: The course fees are £550 + £60 BWY registration fee.
+Secure your place with a non-refundable deposit of £200

-You will also need to pay a separate £60 registration fee to gain your BWY certificate and become a BWY member if you are not already one.
+You will also need to pay a separate fee to become a BWY member if you are not already one.